Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Extracting CNN Architecture using Side-Channel Analysis

 There are five parameters ($R,C,K,St,Pd$) that define a Conv layer.
 Since the number of input channels ($C$) is known from \textit{ifmap} parameters, an adversary needs to find four parameters ($R,K,St,Pd$) for successful Conv layer recovery.
 Algorithm \ref{alg:ws_attck_1} describes the attack steps for recovering a Conv layer from the WS dataflow based architecture outlined in Section \ref{subsec:dataflow-based DNN accelerators}.
 We refer to the $1^{st}$ cycle relative to each layer which is the first cycle with data transfer between GB to PE arrays.
 Here we define the \textit{targeted event} for the cycle-to-cycle data collection as the cycle $t_e$ where $i[1] = i[t_e]$.
 In other words, the adversary collects data reads/writes between the first cycle and the next ones with the same number of reads in the first cycle.
 This collects the number of data reads/writes accountable for the one row of the output feature map.

 Due to the inherent feature of a WS dataflow, a single weight value is read only once:

 Solving of Equation \ref{ws_w_read} with known $C$ in positive integer ($\mathbb{Z}^+$) domain provides potential solutions ($H$) for \{R,K\} values of the layer parameters (line \ref{alg-ln:ws_attck_1_1}).
-Then the adversary calculates $n_{a}$, the number of active PE arrays in the accelerator.
-Most of the time, the number of filters ($K$) is greater than the number of PE arrays ($n$) of the accelerator architecture, then $n_{a} = n$.
+Then the adversary calculates $n_{a}$, the number of active PE arrays in the accelerator (line 3).
+While most of the time, the number of filters (\( K \)) is greater than the number of PE arrays (\( n \)) of the accelerator architecture, resulting in \( n_a = n \), the value of \( n_a \) is calculated as $w[1]/i[1]$ regardless of whether \( K \) exceeds \( n \) or not.
 Due to the \textit{targeted event} of data collection, the number of cycles between reveals the width of the output feature map ($X'$) (line \ref{alg-ln:ws_attck_1_3}).
 Even when $R > m$ and folding is supported, the number of cycles up to the event minus one reflects the value of $X'$.
 Then the adversary iterates (lines 5 - 16) through the potential \{$R,K$\} values and uses architectural hints and side-channel information to filter out incompatible \{$R,K$\}.
 The first condition (line 6) applies when the potential value of $R$ is smaller than the active PE array length ($w[1]/n_a$).
 As discussed in Section \ref{subsec:dataflow-based DNN accelerators}, the adversary uses the dataflow-mapping property of the accelerator to minimize input reads by only fully mapping filter rows.
 For example, if the PE array length is 12 ($m=12$) and $R, K$ are 5 and 4, the layer is mapped as two 10 MACs across two channels by utilizing only 10 PEs, not 12 Macs followed by 8.
 Line 6 checks the condition ($(w[1]/n_a)\%R \neq 0$) and filter out solutions.